DeeboyEdx/speech2input/README.md

 [^4]: You can list multiple "Listen for" phrases.
 Be sparing here as the more variability you add, the greater your chances of stepping on another card's toes, leading to unexpected results.
 [^5]: By default, Push2Run also uses "and" and "then" as a delimiter to separate commands.
 Given that the setting may interfere with this project's command-stringing function, you may find it useful to remove or change the delimiters in Push2Run's settings: File > Options > Separating words.
 [^6]: The log file will be saved at the path of the process which executed the python script.
+[^7]: Subject to Pushbullet API call limit.
+That is, PC Commander doesn't grant you additional pushes and must adhere to the limits specified by Pushbullet.